luxwj/kmeans/README.md

 ## Log 220713

 Read the code through the main function.
 The problem is that this implementation does not set an upper bound count of each cluster.

+## Log 220714

+Bug fixed:
+* adjusted the early termination condition

+TODO:
+* Use kmeans++ for centroid initialization